alyserecord/movie-recommender/README.rst

 Spark and a the big data solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Spark solution makes use of Machine Learning library ML.
+The Spark solution makes use of the Machine Learning library ML.
 The following two links will help you build a solution.
 It is assumed that the students who decide to build a recommender in Spark have already completed the Spark lectures and assignments.